dekoding/math-multitool/README.md

 console.log(x.product);				// Returns 0.02
 console.log(x.mean);				// Returns 0.15
 console.log(x.median);				// Returns 0.15
+console.log(x.mode);				// If the array contains more instances of one number than any
+									// other, mode returns that number.
+If more than one number
+									// is tied for most entries, all such numbers are returned in
+									// an array.
 ```

 Arrays can be updated and the calculations can be rerun: